fransimo/fransimo_info/content/docs/art/It_is_in_all_of_us/first-part/talking_with_the_trees/references/_index.en.md

 # References

-This text _"A Little Guide to Talking with Trees"_ brings together many years of work, retreats, and experiences in meditation, walking the landscape, and various somatic techniques, especially massage.
+The text, ‘A Short Guide to Talking to Trees,’ combines many years of work, retreats, and experiences in meditation, mindful walks through the countryside, and various body techniques, especially massage.

 These words are not new; to cite some bibliographic sources, for example Max Dashu in [Mysteries of the Feminine](https://amzn.to/3KFKXLS), *Woman Shaman*, wrote:

-> *(translated paraphrase from the Spanish source)* As exiles, cut off from initiatory transmission, dealing with isolation, hunted as witches… of enchantment and movement, of drums and dreams.
+> *(translated paraphrase from the Spanish source)* As exiles, isolated from the transmission of initiation, dealing with stress, trauma or illness, our best remedy is to return to our roots: to seek inspiration directly from nature, from the earth and the sea, from enchantment and movement, from drums and dreams.

 And here I quote Peter Kingsley, in [*In the Dark Places of Wisdom*](https://amzn.to/4obtbig) (DPW):